BIRTH INJURY RESOURCES

 Cerebral Palsy and spinal cord injuries are the most serious adverse outcomes of pregnancies or deliveries.
 The lifetime cost of care for a cerebral palsy or spinal cord victim, who may never be able to walk, talk, play, work or be independent in any aspect of day to day living, is a staggering financial burden.

-For over 45 years, Sommers Schwartz birth injury specialists have skillfully recovered the life-time costs of care for hundreds of birth injured victims, shifting the burden of medical and maintenance expenses from our clients to the doctors and hospitals responsible for the harm they caused.
+For over four decades, Sommers Schwartz birth injury specialists have skillfully recovered the life-time costs of care for hundreds of birth injured victims, shifting the burden of expenses from our clients to the doctors and hospitals responsible for the harm.

 - Delay or permanent impairment of speech development